Lamborghini Terzo Millennio: Overview

 The design of the Terzo Millennio is considered part of the "Gandini Line" and is the work of Lamborghini chief designer Mitja Borkert and the company's Centro Stile department.
 The vehicle's technology was developed by Lamborghini's professional engineers and MIT's professors and students, and was unveiled at the EmTech conference in Cambridge, Massachusetts, United States.
 Lamborghini's chief technical officer, Maurizio Reggiani stated that the car is more of a "thinking box" than an actual production car.
 He also stressed that the car does not suggest that the company will be producing vehicles powered solely by electricity.

 The Terzo Millennio was also used as a representative for the sports cars of the future.

 Vehicle information

 Electric motor

 The Terzo Millennio uses high-capacity supercapacitors in lieu of batteries, due to their more rapid storage and discharge of energy.
 These supercapacitors have been made to simultaneously capture and release energy to give the car an increase in performance, without having to depend on chemical reactions.
-Each wheel, the rims of which glow orange, contains an electric motor, so that the amount of torque can be controlled individually, making the car's stability as good as a modern Formula One car.
+Each wheel contains an electric motor, so that the amount of torque can be controlled individually, making the car's stability similar to the standard of a modern Formula One car.
 Because there is a motor on every wheel, the car's layout would be all-wheel drive if it was functional.